F0903/Melodica/README.md

 A music bot with full support for YouTube and Spotify.

-Extra features include lyrics, wikipedia and guild seperate settings.
+Extra features currently include a lyrics and wikipedia service.